josh-works/intermediaterubycom/_pages/matt-swanson-jekyll-bug-p0-introduction.md

 ## What is Tacit Knowledge

-Cedric James wrote something recently that gave me language for a phenomina I'd felt for years but never figured out how to say directly.
+Cedric Chin wrote something recently that gave me language for a phenomina I'd felt for years but never figured out how to say directly.

 Quoting from his piece [Why Tacit Knowledge is More Important Than Deliberate Practice](https://commoncog.com/blog/tacit-knowledge-is-a-real-thing/)